yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

 <button id="program-button" class="btn btn-info" onclick="$('#program-tab').tab('show');">Program</button>

-On the first day you can make yourself familiar with the Galaxy platform.
-In the next days you can follow different tracks.
+On the first day, you can make yourself familiar with the Galaxy platform.
+In the next days, you can follow different tracks.
 Please go to the program tab for more information.
 On Friday we offer a ***Fair training*** program to you.

 **How to get help**